The Bankrate promise

 A hit-and-run is when a driver involved in an accident leaves the scene without providing their information or aid to the other involved parties.
 A hit-and-run can also include a failure to report the accident to authorities.
 Unfortunately, these types of accidents are common, so it’s important for drivers in Michigan to know what to do in the event they’re involved in a hit-and-run.

 Hit-and-runs in Michigan

 Under Michigan law, drivers are required to stop at the scene of an accident.
-However, as of 2019, 25.5% of Michigan drivers were uninsured — the second-highest rate of all U.S. states, according to the Insurance Information Institute.
+However, as of 2019, 25.5 percent of Michigan drivers were uninsured — the second-highest rate in the U.S., according to the Insurance Information Institute.
 And drivers without insurance could be more likely to leave the scene of an accident.

 That said, it is probably in your best interest as an insured driver to protect yourself.
-Purchasing uninsured motorist coverage may add an extra layer of financial protection in the event you are the victim of a hit-and-run.
+Purchasing uninsured motorist coverage, which is an optional coverage type in Michigan, may add an extra layer of financial protection in the event you are the victim of a hit-and-run.

 Michigan hit-and-run laws